eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 - Explain input features and data

 ```R
 # load packages
 library(prioritizr)
 library(gurobi)
 ```

+We will use the sim_pu_polygons object to represent our planning units.
+Although the prioritizr R can support many different types of planning unit data, here our planning units are represented as polygons in a spatial vector format (i.e. SpatialPolygonsDataFrame).
+Each polygon represents a different planning unit and we have 90 planning units in total.
+The attribute table associated with this dataset contains information describing the acquisition cost of each planning (“cost” column), and a value indicating if the unit is already located in protected area (“locked_in” column).
+Let’s explore the planning unit data.

 Earlier this week you have learned what linear programming is all about.
 You have seen examples of some problems where an optimal solution can be found (INSERT EXAMPLE WHAT THEY DID).
 Finding the solution to a linear programming problem with limited amount of dimensions and constraints can be done even by hand (as you have seen this week??).
 However, when the number of dimensions and constraints keep increasing it becomes almost impossible to calculate the optimal solution(s).
 Moreover, the problem might even exceed the amount of computing power that is reasonably available to calculate all possible solutions to the problem.
 In that case, we need some sort of algorithm to scan the problem space in order to find an optimal solution.
 This is why we will use R in this module, to make use of algorithms that can solve linear programming problems for us.